© 1988 Pi Arthur Stuart

 How do you handle contracts and contract problems?

-I have found that open, friendly communications, and a willingness to be fair, can often settles problems.
+I have found that open, friendly communications, and a willingness to be fair, can often settle problems.

 What is the most important aspect of leadership?